rayct/Workout-Form-MERN/README.md

 # Workout Web App built with the MERN-Stack

-A Full-stack Web Application using the MERN Stack Demonstrating all core principles of Back-end and Front-end.
+A Full-stack Web Application using the MERN Stack Demonstrating all core principles for the Back-end and Front-end.

 1. React for the Front-end
 2. Express and Node.js for the Back-end API